Vembanad

-Kuttanad, also known as The Rice Bowl of Kerala, has the lowest altitude in India, and is also one of the few places in world where cultivation takes place below sea level.
+Kuttanad, also known as The Rice Bowl of Kerala, has the lowest altitude in India, and is also one of the few places in the world where cultivation takes place below sea level.
 Kuttanad lies on the southern portion of Vembanad.
 The Nehru Trophy Boat Race is conducted in a portion of the lake.
 High levels of pollution have been noticed at certain hotspots of the Vembanad backwaters.
 The Government of India has identified the Vembanad wetland under the National Wetlands Conservation Programme.